mixemer/whack-a-mole/README.md

 //Nov 7, 2021 Qi Da Chen
 Added a pop up box in the home page, with the groups and some members.
 The pop up box is control by home.js.
 There is a function for the member button and the X button on the box.
 Changed the hole image and profesosr image to the art graphic made.
 Apparently html need to have <!DOCTYPE html> so the browser will know what type of document type to expect.
 When I added that, the home page got messed up, so I made some changed to index.html and style.css.
 I also moved the images the graphic did to the gameImage folder so it's easier for backbone to look for the images.

+//Nov 7, 2021 Lu Yang Wu
+Cleaned mistakes in CSS and rewrote some comments in .JS file.
+Changed game page font and top background picture.
+Couldn't go further with JS due to heavy study and job issues.
+But mmultiple moles/professor issue could be solve by array with random function.
+Will see in future.